ember-visualization/ember-primer/README.md

 # Helpers

+Most helpers exposed in this addon are prefixed with `p/`, for example: `p/sample`.
+This is to avoid name clashes with other addons and helpers you may already be using.

 ### `extent`

 The extent helper is used for finding the min and max values of an array of sorted data